Indigenous Faculty

 Ms Marie Nightbird

-Assistant Professor of Teaching, School of Social Work
+Assistant Professor of Teaching, School of Social Work; Indigenous Program Committee Chair

-Marie is of Saulteaux, Sioux and Ukrainian ancestry from Treaty 4 lands in Saskatchewan.
-She joined the School of Social Work in July 2018.
+Marie is a social worker, counsellor and educator and is of Saulteaux, Sioux and Ukrainian ancestry from Treaty 4 lands in Saskatchewan.
+She joined the School of Social Work as an Assistant Professor of Teaching in the Educational Leadership Stream in July 2018.
 She teaches in the BSW and MSW programs in Indigenous focused courses, interpersonal communication skills, group work skills and integrative seminars for field placements.
+She is the Indigenous student advisor and is active in Indigenous initiatives to further reconciliation, Indigenization and decolonization in the School of Social Work.
+In 2024, Marie was promoted to Associate Professor of Teaching.
 Her areas of scholarship and practice include Indigenous healing and wellness, violence against women, and clinical social work.

 More on Ms Nightbird